The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 While the connection between the cortex and the amygdala goes both ways – the cortex has far fewer connections to influence the amygdala than the amygdala has to influence the cortex.

-The amygdala responds to experiences more quickly than the cortex can process the information.
-Once the amygdala is activated and the stress response begins, it is much harder to calm ourselves down than it is prior to the amygdala’s activation.
+Once the amygdala is activated and the stress response begins, it is much harder to calm down than before the amygdala's activation.

-Creating Anxiety with Our Thinking
+Creating Anxiety With Your Thinking

 Cortex interpretations can either help the amygdala stay calm or worsen the amygdala's response to situations and experiences.

-The next thing you know you're experiencing intense anxiety and fear.
+The next thing you know, you're experiencing intense anxiety and fear.

 This is entirely based on your thoughts/interpretations of the situation.